Papillon Temperament: What's Good About 'Em, What's Bad About 'Em

 - Excessive timidity, suspiciousness, or highstrung temperaments in some lines, or when not socialized enough

 - Tendency toward independent standoffishness rather than cuddling

-- Regular combing to avoid matting around the heavily fringed ears
+- Regular combing to avoid matting on their heavily fringed ears and legs

 A Papillon may not be right for you.

 Keep in mind that the inheritance of temperament is less predictable than the inheritance of physical traits such as size or shedding.
 Temperament and behavior are also shaped by raising and training.

 - You can avoid some negative traits by choosing an ADULT dog from an animal shelter or rescue group.
 With an adult dog, you can easily see what you're getting, and plenty of adult Papillons have already proven themselves not to have negative characteristics.

 - If you want a puppy, you can avoid some negative traits by choosing the right breeder and the right puppy.
 Unfortunately, you usually can't tell whether a puppy has inherited temperament or health problems until he grows up.

 - Finally, you can avoid some negative traits by training your Papillon to respect you and by following the 11-step care program in my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.